 Accessibility & Wheelchairs on Trains

-For information about traveling on trains with a wheelchair or mobility scooter, check with the train operator on the route.
-For journeys in Cornwall, please see Great Western Railway's 'Assisted travel' page and Cross Country's 'Travel assistance' page.
+For information about travelling on trains with a wheelchair or mobility scooter, check with the train operator on the route.
+For journeys in Cornwall, please see Great Western Railway's 'Assisted Travel' page and Cross Country's 'Travel assistance' page.

 There are a number of railcards available that you may be eligible for.
 These include:

 - Network Railcard

 If you’re eligible you can get up to a third off rail tickets by applying for a disabled person’s railcard.
 It also entitles a friend or carer to 1/3 off the travelling fare.